About Budhanilkantha

 History of Budhanilkantha

-Budhanilkantha statue itself has several stories behind it that are noteworthy.
-There is some evidence that states it was sculpted in the 7th century and brought to the area by Vishnu Gupta who was under the Licchavi king Bhimarjuna Dev.
+The Budhanilkantha statue carries several intriguing tales.
+Some historical records suggest that it was sculpted in the 7th century and transported to the area by Vishnu Gupta, who was serving under King Bhimarjuna Dev of the Licchavi dynasty.

 The black stone statue of Vishnu at Budhanilkantha